 How Moore Lake got its Name

-Alfred Walter Moore had a Fur Trading Post at Moore Falls from 1817-1827 and traded with the local First Nations in the area.
-He then relocated his Fur Trading Post to the top end of Gull Lake.
-When the Moore Lake Area was surveyed and mapped, the locals identified the Lake as "Moore's Lake and Falls" after Alfred Walter Moore.
+Alfred Moore had a Fur Trading Post at Moore Falls prior to 1817 and traded with the local First Nations in the area.
+He then relocated his Fur Trading Post to the top end of Gull Lake (from 1817-1827).
+When the Moore Lake Area was surveyed and mapped, the locals identified the Lake as "Moore's Lake and Falls" after Alfred Moore.

 ***See more about our lake's history in our Members Forum area.